mckulpa/kubernetes-backend-demo/kubernetes/step11/EXERCISE.md

 # Other

-Notice Chart Version did not change
+Notice Chart Version did not change but Revision changes with each upgrade even when nothing changes, and we rerun the command.

-Notice Revision changes with each upgrade even when nothing changes, and we rerun the command Notice App Version in theory does not have to be in line with container image versions used, it is purely informational
+Notice App Version in theory does not have to be in line with container image versions used, it is purely informational.

+Notice Helm stores release configuration and history inside Kubernetes as Secrets and nothing has to be preinstalled on Kubernetes cluster for it to work.
+Before (Helm 2) there was an additional Tiller service running in the background and handling Helm commands using gRPC.